 Here are 6 childhood ear infection facts that parents often don’t know.
 How do I know that many parents don’t know these things you ask… because I’ve been practicing pediatrics for 37 years , that’s how.
-Let’s test your pediatric ear infection knowledge in this edition of Portable Practical Pediatrics. www.docsmo.com
+Let’s test your pediatric ear infection knowledge and if your child unfortunately has one, then make sure you have applied for pediatric health care. www.docsmo.com

 What Causes Ear Pain?